 Helpful related articles:

 The DrumDial attains balanced tuning on the drums by measuring the tympanic pressure of the drum head.
-There is a video on their website that shows you how to do this, but in a nutshell, you place the device a little away from each tension bolt, with the goal of achieving a certain number on the display face.
-Now just like any tool, using a DrumDial effectively will take some time to master, but once you have done so, you can achieve a consistent and quick tuning.
-It is important to remember that drum tuning is extremely subjective, and experienced drummers will tell you that the drum head type, the depth and diameter of the drum, and the drum shell construction all make a difference.
-This is all true, but I have found the DrumDial to be very accurate regardless of these variables.
+A video on their website shows you how to do this, but in a nutshell, you place the device a little away from each tension bolt to achieve a certain number on the display face.
+Just like any tool, using a DrumDial effectively will take some time to master, but you can achieve a consistent and quick tuning once you have done so.
+We might want to make some minor tweaks, but for the most part, it is usually very consistent.
+Simon shows you the DrumDial in this short video.

-If you have any questions relating to this article, please feel free to email [email protected].
+If you have any questions about this article, please feel free to email [email protected].